WHERE DO CLASSES TAKE PLACE?

 HOW MANY CLASSES CAN I MISS?

-Students can miss up to 2 classes and still move on to the next Level Improv or Sketch course in our core curriculum.
+Students are allowed to miss up to 2 classes and still move on to the next level of Improv or Sketch course in our core curriculum.

 SHOULD I SIGN UP FOR LEVEL 0 OR LEVEL 1 IMPROV?

 Level 0 is a 4-week class focused on learning the concept of “yes and” – it does not have a class show; Level 1 is an 8-week class where students learn basic improv concepts and begin doing scene work – it does have a class show.